madysondesigns/md-hugo/content/case-studies/home-page-testing.md

 date: 2017-10-03
 featured: true
 image: "/img/feature-homepage.jpg"
-description: "I worked on marketing designs on Betterment's home page help increase interest in our new financial expert services."
+description: "I designed a series of tests on Betterment's home page to increase interest in our new financial expert services and to entice visitors to sign up for these services."
-tags: ["Prototyping","Research","Split Testing"]
+tags: ["Product Strategy", "Prototyping", "Split Testing", "Visual Design", "Landing Pages"]
 weight: 400
 sitemap:
   priority : 0.8